llafuente/rda-ahk/README.md

 The API is built in *layers of functionality* for example a `RDA_Window` will rely on `RDA_keyboard` to `sendKeys` but it will activate the window to ensure the action is performed only in the proper window while `RDA_Keyboard` will just send the keys to the Operating System.

-While the main purpose of the library is to automate we include many test functions to ensure that data is saved as expected or to test an application.
+While the main purpose of the library is to automate we include many unit test functions to ensure that data is saved as expected or to test an application.

 *Traceability*.
 AHK can call a non-existing method or worst, don't call a method at all.
 Every method/function will leave a trace in the log so you will know what your robot does in any moment and you will be able to perform a proper post-mortem if necessary.